How to Set Up a Shopify Store in 9 Steps

 To set up Shopify Payments, navigate to Settings in the left navigation bar, and then choose Payments.

-The easiest (and for new businesses, the most cost-effective) payment processing method for Shopify stores is Shopify Payments.
+The easiest (and most cost-effective for new businesses) payment processing method for Shopify stores is Shopify Payments.

 You’ll either see the option to Complete account setup (if you haven’t set up a credit card payment provider for your account) or to Activate Shopify Payments if you’ve enabled a different provider.
 The latter will remove any providers associated with your account and replace them with Shopify Payments.